adopu/Data-Sciences/README.md

 # Data-Sciences

-Kaggle competitions or some personnal studies
+Kaggle or other DS related stuff.